 Did you know that, if you're a basic-rate taxpayer, what you pay in tax accounts for around a third of the money we earn?

 This guide explains each type of tax, how much you’re charged for it, and how it’s collected from you.

 - Get a head start on your 2021-22 tax return with the Which? tax calculator.
 Tot up your tax bill, get tips on where to save and submit your return direct to HMRC with Which?.

-Income tax is paid on money you earn – from being in employment, being self-employed, receiving a pension and other forms of income, such as from letting a property.
+Income tax is paid on money you earn – that could be from being in employment, being self-employed, receiving a pension and other forms of income, such as from letting a property.